 “The biggest advantage after saying ‘I do’ is that your earnings typically go up and your expenses go down,” says Stacy Francis, founder and CEO of Francis Financial, a wealth management boutique in New York.
 “This leads to married couples accumulating more assets than their nonmarried counterparts.”

 This, of course, assumes that there are two incomes to join.
-If that’s your situation, then you may benefit from a “more beefed up balance sheet,” says Francis.
+If that’s your situation, you may benefit from a “more beefed up balance sheet,” says Francis.
 This can help couples better qualify for a mortgage or a business loan than if they apply as individuals.

 Con: The Wedding Could Set You Back

-While you certainly don’t need a big fancy wedding to tie the knot, the cost of the reception, gowns, tuxes, flowers, honeymoon and everything in between are, combined, one big reason couples may choose to put marriage on the back burner.
+While you certainly don’t need a big fancy wedding to tie the knot, the financial cost of the reception, gowns, tuxes, flowers, honeymoon and everything in between are, combined, one big reason couples may choose to put marriage on the back burner.

 Pro: More Financial Accountability